 Other rights include the right to rectification, right to erasure, right to restrict processing, right to object, right to data portability and rights related to automated decision-making, including profiling.

-Requests exercising these rights can be made to any member of staff, but we encourage requests to be made in writing, wherever possible, and forwarded to [insert relevant contact details e.g. SPOC] who will acknowledge the request and respond within one calendar month.
+Requests exercising these rights can be made to any member of staff, but we encourage requests to be made in writing, wherever possible, and forwarded to our Admin Assistant who will acknowledge the request and respond within one calendar month.
 Advice regarding such requests will be sought from our DPO where necessary.

 A record of decisions made in respect of the request will be retained, recording details of the request, whether any information has been changed, and the reasoning for the decision made.